pocketdigi/kong-admin-ui/README.md

 **Only support kong 0.14.x and above.**

-From version 0.3,we support custom headers,so you can use Basic Authentication plugin and Cors plugin on your Kong Admin Service,and add credential on header.
+From version 0.3, we support custom headers,so you can use Basic Authentication plugin and Cors plugin on your Kong Admin Service,and add credential on header.

 ### Screenshots